jbarket/PrepArea/README.md

 We also have a record for each set's basic cards (so AvX has one record for all of its basics), and we have one record for each character _regardless of set_, so Angel is only in there once.

 For each character, they have a sets array which contains the _id value of any set they appear in.
 They also have a cards array which contains a record for each individual card including information like what set that card belongs to.

+# License

+All Prep Area specific code is licensed under the MIT License located in this repository.
+All other information belongs to their respective parties.